Here to Stay (Korn song)

-"Here to Stay" is a Grammy Award-winning song by American nu metal band Korn that appears on the band's fifth studio album, Untouchables as the album's opening track.
+"Here to Stay" is a song by American nu metal band Korn that appears on the band's fifth studio album, Untouchables as the album's opening track.
 It was released as the album's first single in June 2002.
 The song won the 2003 Grammy Award for Best Metal Performance, as well as winning an award for Best International Video on MuchMusic in 2002.
 It was also nominated for Best Rock Video at the 2002 MTV Video Music Awards and Best Single at the 2002 Kerrang!
 Awards.
 The music video, directed by The Hughes Brothers was highly successful, and gained frequent airplay on MTV and MuchMusic in particular, featuring the band members on a TV screen amongst major world issues at the time.
 The video won a 2002 Metal Edge Readers' Choice Award for Music Video of the Year.
 The song has become a staple of the band's live show to this day.
 Dizzee Rascal samples this song on his single, "Sirens" from his album, Maths + English.

 Release and reception

 "Here to Stay" was released to US radio stations in February 2002 as a promotional single.
 The retail version was released on the same day as Untouchables, June 11, 2002.
 A box set was later released, which included all three editions of the "Here to Stay" single.
-There is also a one-track promotional single of the Mindless Self Indulgence remix, which is difficult to find.
+There is also a one-track promotional single of the Mindless Self Indulgence remix, which is available on Korn's YouTube channel.
 This remix is also found on the DVD single of "Thoughtless".

 Electronic musician BT also remixed the song that same year.

 "Here to Stay" was Korn's first single to enter the Billboard Hot 100, peaking at #72.
+It is their highest-charting song in Australia, Ireland, and the UK.
 It has also been widely considered to be one of Korn's best songs.
 In 2019, Loudwire ranked the song number five on their list of the 50 greatest Korn songs, and in 2021, Kerrang ranked the song number three on their list of the 20 greatest Korn songs.

+Accolades

 Live performance

 In the concert version of the song, small changes are made to the song, such as the guitar riff played by Head in the background being removed during the outro of the song.
 The line "fucked up feelings again" in the pre-chorus of the song is often left for the audience to sing instead of Davis while rest of the band members momentarily stop playing their instruments in order to hear the fans' voices more clearly.